-An amazing 17.2% of the Australian workforce is self-employed, which equates to 2 million persons.
+An estimated 8.2% of the Australian workforce is self-employed, equating to roughly 1 million people.

 Total and Permanent Disablement (TPD) insurance is a lump sum payment that is paid to you if you suffer an illness or injury that leaves you totally and permanently disabled.
 For all TPD claims, including self-employed super claims, the illness or injury does not need to have happened at work.

 This payment helps cover the cost of rehabilitation, debt repayments and the future cost of living.
 TPD insurance can be purchased through your superannuation fund, or purchased as a standalone policy through an insurance company.
 Importantly, accessing a payment like this does not affect your eventual take home from your super fund.

 Many people may already be covered for TPD insurance through their superannuation fund and not realise it.
 However, it is important to note that not all TPD insurance is automatically attached to your superannuation.
 You will need to check your policy to ensure that you have elected to receive this benefit, and the appropriate amount is being deducted from your superannuation to cover the cost of this insurance.

 While every superannuation fund is different most offer at least some level of cover.